cristinaponcela/cristinaponcela.github.io/_posts/2025-10-31-Technical SEM: Targeting Users Through Google Ads, With A Twist.md

 This means I can change which landing page a campaign points to simply by updating a feature flag - no code changes, no deployments, no waiting for engineering cycles.

 For example, if I want to test whether our podcasting landing page performs better than our live streaming one for a specific keyword, I just set `custom1` to `/podcasting-simplified`, create my Google Ads campaign pointing to `streamyard.com/custom1`, and bid on the keyword.
 If I want to try a different landing page next week, I just update the feature flag.
-The redirect happens seamlessly, and all the tracking data comes along for the ride.
+The redirect happens seamlessly, and all the tracking data is preserved in the query string.

 This approach is invaluable for rapid experimentation - I can test multiple landing pages across different campaigns simultaneously, and the marketing team can iterate without bothering the engineering team every time they want to try something new.

 ## Tracking the Impact: Google Tag Manager, GCLID and UTM Parameters

-Of course, we need to somehow track metrics to check whther the campaign is being successful.
-Specifically, we want to knpw which campaigns are driving actual signups versus just clicks.
+Of course, we need to somehow track metrics to check whether the campaign is being successful.
+Specifically, we want to know which campaigns are driving actual signups versus just clicks.

 When someone clicks on a Google Ad, Google automatically appends a parameter called `gclid` (Google Click ID) to the URL.
 This is a unique identifier for that specific click, and it's how Google tracks conversions back to the original ad.